stepkos/collaborate-app/README.md

 # Collaborate
 Platform to search people to create projects together!

+#### Yes we know it isn't the loveliest code ever but it shows our perseverance and composure in such a crazy challenge like createing such a big app in pure PHP!

 ## How to run?
 - Install PHP and MySQL
-- Create empty database

 - Execute this file
 ```
 db/init.sql
 ```

-- Fill data to connect with database here
+- Fill a data to connect with database here
 ```
 db/config.php
 ```